asllop/RunPack/README.md

 Language and implementation are designed to be extensible, providing a lightweight and powerful Rust API that allows to control any aspect of the language.
 Many features that in other languages are a core part of the compiler, like if/else/while statements, anonymous functions or variables, in RunPack are just words defined using the public API.

+RunPack is what you are looking for, if you...

+1. Need a scripting language for your Rust application.
+2. Want it to be simple, and with a small memory footprint.
+3. Look for something fully customizable and hackable.
+4. Appreciate concatenative programming languages.

 ## Embedding

 To embed RunPack start by including the dependencies in your cargo file: